 How do my tumor location or tumor sidedness results impact my treatment?

-If your colorectal cancer is right-sided, also known as proximal, (located in the cecum, ascending colon, hepatic flexure, or transverse colon)
+If your colorectal cancer is right-sided, also known as proximal, (located in the cecum, ascending colon, hepatic flexure, or first two-thirds of transverse colon)

 • Immunotherapy with immune checkpoint inhibitors, such as pembrolizumab (Keytruda), nivolumab (Opdivo), and ipilimumab (Yervoy), is often effective against right-sided colorectal cancer.